 Anyways, Cauli-Tots.
 This was inspired by the Zucchini Tater Tots I made, but while those are super-dee-licious, the addition of zucchini does affect the potato-ey texture.
 So I tried shredding cauliflower.
 Lo and behold, it worked!
 Even The Hubby says that you could fool someone with these babies.
 The mixture of the shredded cauliflower with some cornmeal gives it the perfect tot texture.
 They are baked, not fried, which keeps them lighter, and allows the edges to crisp up and get the cheese a little toasty.

-And now for a few pro tips, since I’ve made these eleventy billion times now:
+And now for a few pro tips for the best Baked Cauli-Tots, since I’ve made these eleventy billion times now:

 - Spray your muffin tin really well.
 To be honest, I have one tin where they never ever stick, and one where they stick frequently.
 One thing you can do is let them cool before you slide a butter knife around to pop the out on the pan, then reheat them on a cookie sheet.
 In fact, I like them better that way.

 - Yes, you are reading the recipe correctly – you do NOT cook the cauliflower before shredding it.
 Trust me on this one.

 - If you don’t want to use cornmeal, you can use bread crumbs or ground oats.
 For a low carb option, I think almond meal would work, but have not tried it myself.

 - Squeeze out as much liquid as you possible can and really pack the mixture into the muffin tins.
 This will ensure nice, crispy tots.

 - I don’t love using tons of nonstick cooking spray, but in this case it will ensure you can get your tots out of the muffin tin.

 - Be sure to bake them till they are golden and crispy, then let them cool slightly before running a knife around the edge to pop them out.